-- Graduate Fellowships: A number of graduate fellowships are available each semester.
+- Graduate Scholarships: A number of graduate scholarships are available each semester.
 Students are awarded amounts ranging from $2,500-$9,500, directly applied to fall and spring tuition bills in two equal payments (for example, a $5,000 award would be disbursed as $2,500 for fall and $2,500 for spring).

 - Graduate and Teaching Assistantships: A limited number of graduate and teaching assistantships are available each semester.
 Students are paid an hourly rate for a set number of hours per week and also receive a scholarship applied directly to their tuition bill.
 Assistantship applications will be sent to all eligible students when available, typically 1-2 months before the semester start.
 Assistantship awards range from $2,500 – $8,000.